danj98/Blockly-robot-mission/README.md

 # Blockly robot mission [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

 A simple low-code platform for defining robot missions.
+This is developed as a project for the course DAT355 at HVL.

 ## Installation